-The American Sociological Association is dedicated to serving sociologists in their work, advancing sociology as a science and profession, and promoting the contributions and use of sociology to society.
-One of the ways it works to fulfill this mission is through the Sociology Action Network (SAN).
-This program connects individuals interested in volunteering their sociological expertise—including substantive knowledge and methodological skill—with not-for-profit organizations in need of technical expertise.
+The Sociology Action Network (SAN) connects individuals interested in volunteering their sociological expertise—including substantive knowledge and methodological skill—with not-for-profit organizations in need of technical expertise.
 ASA’s role is facilitating productive partnerships.
 SAN volunteers work directly with organizations as independent pro bono contractors.